ProteinsWebTeam/interpro-docs/docs/searchways.rst

 or an InterPro accession if a Pfam entry is integrated in it.

 Once a search is performed the corresponding results are displayed below the search component and show the number of proteins followed by the corresponding domain architecture.
+For each domain architecture, the domain size is displayed based on the real length of the domain, using a protein of reference.
+When hovering over a domain, more details are available in a tooltip, including the domain’s position.
-Clicking on the number of p roteins redirects to the **Browse** tab in the :ref:`navigation menu <navigation_menu>` under the protein section, showing the list of proteins which can be filtered to a specific member database, if required, as described in the :ref:`browse feature <browse_feature>`.
+Clicking on the number of proteins redirects to the **Browse** tab in the :ref:`navigation menu <navigation_menu>` under the protein section, showing the list of proteins which can be filtered to a specific member database, if required, as described in the :ref:`browse feature <browse_feature>`.

 By default, Pfam entries are shown in the results.
 This can be changed to show InterPro entries by toggling the Pfam checkbox to InterPro and vice versa.